-a structure in "poor" condition than maintain a building in "fair" condition.
+A.9 Invested \$7 Million in the Greater Minnesota Sales Tax Exemption The Greater Minnesota Business Expansion Sales Tax Refund Program provides tax benefits to businesses located in Greater Minnesota that increase employment.
+Qualifying businesses that meet job-growth goals may receive sales tax refunds for purchases made during a seven-year period.
+Businesses may be eligible for up to \$2 million in sales tax refunds per year and up to \$10 million over the seven-year certification period.
+In 2013, Governor Dayton worked with the Minnesota Legislature to invest \$7 million in this program.
+A.10 Invested \$905 Million in Preservation of Public Facilities Governor Dayton championed improving public buildings throughout his two terms because he understood it is exponentially more expensive to restore facilities the longer they are allowed remain in disrepair.
+It costs an average of 70 percent more to repair a structure in "poor" condition than maintain a building in "fair" condition.
 During his two terms, the Governor secured \$906 million to repair and maintain state-owned buildings, including \$310 million to restore the Minnesota State Capitol.
-The Dayton Administration also worked to catalog the condition of state-owned facilities.
+The Dayton Administration also worked to catalogue the condition of state-owned facilities.
 Under his leadership, the percentage of facilities with condition data has increased from 20 percent to 85 percent.
-A.11 Returned \$230 Million in Unclaimed Property to Minnesotans Each year, the Minnesota Department of Commerce receives millions of dollars in unclaimed property from businesses and 92 organizations that have lost contact with the owners.
-Under the Dayton Administration's leadership, the Commerce Department has implemented reforms that have increased the amount of money returned to Minnesotans by more than 61 percent.
-The Commerce Department paid out 116,265 claims to Minnesotans totaling \$230.4 million since July 2011 (FY12-FY18 to date).
+A.11 Returned \$249 Million in Unclaimed Property to Minnesotans Each year, the Minnesota Department of Commerce receives millions of dollars in unclaimed property from businesses and organizations that have lost contact with the owners.
+Under the Dayton Administration's leadership, the Commerce Department has implemented reforms that have increased the amount of money returned to Minnesotans by 73.5 percent.
+The Commerce Department paid out 130,567 claims to Minnesotans totaling more than \$249 million since July 2011 (FY12-FY18).
 This compares to 77,220 claims totaling \$143.5 million in the equivalent prior time period (FY05-FY11).
-A.12 Earned AAA Bond Ratings When Governor Dayton took office in January, 2011, Minnesota had received AA+ bond ratings from Fitch Ratings.